And Soon the Darkness (2010 film): Production

 The film was shot in March 2009 in Argentina.

 Release

-The film was released on February 18, 2010, as part of the European film market in Germany and was scheduled for a theatrical release on February 11, 2011, over Optimum Releasing in the United Kingdom.
+The film was released on February 18, 2010, as part of the European film market in Germany, and scheduled for a theatrical release on February 11, 2011, over Optimum Releasing in the United Kingdom.
 On May 14, 2010, Anchor Bay acquired the rights for US distribution of the film, giving it a limited theatrical run starting December 17, 2010.

 Home media

 The film was released on DVD and Blu-ray Disc on December 28, 2010.

 Reception

 On Rotten Tomatoes the film has an approval rating of 17% based on reviews from six critics.